 The Power Management subfield is reserved in all Management frames transmitted by a STA to an AP or PCP with which it is not associated.

-The Power Management subfield is reserved in all frames transmitted by the AP.
+The Power Management subfield is -valid only after the AP affiliated with an AP MLD is advertised to enter the PS mode through the Beacon frame.
+The Power Management subfield set to 1 indicates that the affiliated AP is in PS mode.
+The Power Management subfield set to 0 indicates that the affiliated AP is in active mode.

 More Data subfield